 If that doesn't work...

-If you already regenerated your thumbnails and some of your images still aren't displaying at the right size, it's most likely because your images are too small.
+If you already regenerated your thumbnails and some of your images are not displaying at the right size, it's most likely because your images are too small.
 Images will only be resized by the Regenerate Thumbnails plugin if the image is the same or larger than the designated image size.
 I.e., the plugin is not going to "stretch" your images to fit into the image sizes.

 Here's an example.
 Let's say the image size that the theme calls for is 700px (wide) by 1000px (tall).
 Your image must meet BOTH dimensions to be regenerated.
 That means...

 - If your image is 500px (wide) by 1500px (tall), it won't regenerate.